 6) Continuing students with 15-29 units* who are in good academic standing.

-7) Continuing students with 1-14 units* who are in good academic standing.
+7) Continuing students with 1-14 units* who are in good academic standing and Middle College Special Admission high school students

-8) a) New students who have completed orientation, assessment, and an educational plan
+8) a) New students who have completed orientation, assessment, and an educational plan.

 b) Returning students who have not attended in at least one year, who have completed fewer than 90.5 units, are in good academic standing in the Ventura County Community College District, and have completed orientation, assessment, and an educational plan.